IBM/WxMCPServer/README.md

 ### 5.1 MCP Tool Catalog API

-- First thing to do is to decide from which API management solution you want to fetch the **tools** (aka APIs form existing API Product).
+- First thing to do is to decide from which API management solution you want to fetch the **tools** (aka APIs from existing API product).
 [Follow these instructions.](#3-requirements)
 - Test the API isolated before continuing with **WxMCPServer**

 ### 5.2 webMethods Integration Server

 - If you are a webMethods Integration Server customer, you can re-use your existing Integration Server runtime
-- If you do not have an webMethods Integration Server yet, you can download [webMethods Service Designer](https://www.ibm.com/resources/mrs/assets/DownloadList?source=WMS_Designers&lang=en_US) together with the embedded development runtime of Integration Server.
+- If you do not have a webMethods Integration Server yet, you can download [webMethods Service Designer](https://www.ibm.com/resources/mrs/assets/DownloadList?source=WMS_Designers&lang=en_US) together with the embedded development runtime of Integration Server.
 - If you are working with **IBM webMethods Hybrid Integration** in SaaS, you can re-use Cloud runtime or register a new [Edge Runtime](https://www.ibm.com/docs/en/hybrid-integration/saas?topic=tutorials-registering-viewing-managing-monitoring-edge-runtimes)

 ### 5.3 Installing package WxMCPServer on webMethods Integration Server